GaziYucel/pidManager/README.md

 ## Notes

-- Autoload of the classes in the folder `classes/` is done with composer according to the PSR-4 specification.
+- Autoload of the classes in the folder `classes/` is done according to the PSR-4 specification.
 - All classes have namespaces and are structured according to PSR-4 standard.
-- If you add or remove classes in the `classes` folder, run the following command to update autoload files: `composer dump-autoload -o`.
-- Running `composer install -o` or `composer update -o` will also generate the autoload files.
-- The `-o` option generates the optimised files ready for production.

 ## Debugging

 There is a debug mode possibility in this plugin.
 This constant puts the plugin in debugging mode.
 Extra debug information will be written to the log file (see LogHelper class) such as API calls.
 Debug information is written to the log file in the `files_dir` directory of your OJS instance.
 You can find the `files_dir` constant in your config.inc.php file.